clingen-data-model/allele/source/allele/implementation/integrated_examples/scenario_group_2.md

 | Chr10:112572458; GRCh37   	| G   	|
 | Chr10:110812700; GRCh38   	| C   	|

 Build GRCh37 references a minor allele (G) thus this position has been updated in GRCh38 to reference the major allele (C).
-The following allele instance expresssions all accurately describe the C allele at this position:
+The following contextual allele expresssions all accurately describe the C allele at this position:

 Genomic Reference Contextual Alleles:
   NG_021177.1:g.173304G>C